Economic history of the United States

-The economic history of the United States spans the colonial era through the 21st century.
 The initial settlements depended on agriculture and hunting/trapping, later adding international trade, manufacturing, and finally, services, to the point where agriculture represented less than 2% of GDP.
 Until the end of the Civil War, slavery was a significant factor in the agricultural economy of the southern states, and the South entered the second industrial revolution more slowly than the North.
-The US has been one of the world's largest economies since the McKinley administration.
+The US has been the world's largest economy since about 1900.

 Pre-colonial economy

-Prior to the European conquest of North America, Indigenous communities led a variety of economic lifestyles.
+Prior to the European settlement and conquest of North America, Indigenous communities led a variety of economic lifestyles.
 Some were primarily agrarian whereas others prioritized hunting, gathering and foraging.
 While some early scholarship characterized these communities as non-market, more recent scholarship has made note of substantial and wide-ranging trade networks.

 In particular, much of the Mississippian drainage basin was characterized by settled agriculture and large towns in the pre-colonial period.
-According to a 2023 study, the plains were dominated by "organized, complex agricultural communities with settled populations that had opened and cleared land, domesticated plants, crafted irrigation systems, and determined the best rotation and fallow practices for a given region."
+The plains were dominated by "organized, complex agricultural communities with settled populations that had opened and cleared land, domesticated plants, crafted irrigation systems, and determined the best rotation and fallow practices for a given region."
+These economies were devastated by pandemics spread through trade, experiencing massive population loss even in communities without direct contact with Europeans Native American disease and epidemics.